Sparks with Exchange SE & SharePoint Server

 Migration or complement

 You’re planning a switch or complementing your Microsoft environment.
-Sparks can be used alongside existing clients; calendar and files remain the central source.
+Sparks can run alongside M365 Graph and existing clients; calendar and files remain the central source.

 Technical integration at a glance

-Sparks talks to your Exchange (server or hosted) via standard calendar protocols (e.g. Exchange API, CalDAV) and to SharePoint/OneDrive for files.
-Identity can be provided by Azure AD/Entra ID, AD FS or another IdP.
+Sparks talks to Exchange SE via EWS (calendar, mail, contacts) and to SharePoint Server via REST (files, checkout, versions, search).
+Identity via Entra ID, AD FS or another IdP.
+Optional Office Online Server for in-browser edit.
 Data stays on your or your hoster’s servers – Sparks is the interface for appointments, files, video and chat.

 -